Monastir, Tunisia: History

 Monastir derived its name from the numerous temples that once stretched from the city’s shores to its inland areas.
 Archaeological discoveries have revealed rock-cut tombs within caves dating back to the Phoenician era, along with an extensive network of tunnels that linked several cities of religious significance.
 These tunnels later served both the Romans and the early Muslims.
 Many of the tombs and caves were located on the islands of Al-Ma'idah, Al-Wastaniyah, and Al-Ghadamsi.
 In those times, the area was sparsely populated, inhabited mainly by monks and priests.

 Monastir was founded on the ruins of the Punic–Roman city of Ruspina.
 The city features a well-preserved Ribat of Monastir that was used to scan the sea for hostile ships and as a defence against the attacks of the Byzantine fleet.
 Several ulema came to stay in the ribat of this peaceful city for contemplation.
 The ribat was, in the 1970s, also one of the filming locations for both the miniseries Jesus of Nazareth and Monty Python's Life of Brian.
 There are panoramic views of the city taken from a French naval intelligence airship in 1924.

-Transportation
+Public Transport

 The city is on the electrified, metre-gauge Sahel Metro line with trains serving Sousse and Mahdia which the city is served by 5 stations of the metro : Hôtels Monastir, Aéroport Skanès-Monastir, Faculté Monastir, Monastir, Monastir-Zone indistruelle.
 Monastir – Habib Bourguiba International Airport has flights from most Western European countries.
 It is run by Tepe Akfen Ventures Airport Holding (TAV).